ashleywoon/Project3_Food/README.md

 # Project3_Food
 ####by Ashley Woon

+*NOTE: please look at work on the alternate version branch as well as the main branch, due to my pot not working updated work is in that branch!

 ###To interact with this project, use the potentiometer to make a meal selection.
 After choosing a meal push the button once to confirm and watch it cook.
 Press the button a second time and the door will open and you've taken out your food.
 Press one more time to close the door and you're done!
 This device works like a real microwave in that it must be reset (the program restarted) to be used again.

 ###This github for my Project 3 is categorized as 3 components.